 At Strip Joker, various levels of dishevelment happen, but the message remains the same.
 What surprised me was the diversity of content.
 From period sex to hairy nipples, childhood bullying to scars and abrasions, it got to the heart of what it means to be an embodied being.
 We all have unique bodies that we need to accept in our own ways.

-One of the co-founders of Strip Joker, Brittany Meyer, was already very body positive when she started the show, and she didn’t think it was going to impact her much.
-She explains that when she started performing on the show, she was surprised by how much got brought up by writing new material.
+One of the co-founders of Strip Joker, Brittany Meyer, was already very body positive when they started the show, and they didn’t think it was going to impact them much.
+Brittany explains that when they started performing on the show, they were surprised by how much got brought up by writing new material.

 “I had really delved into the details of my mother’s obsession with me losing weight, being the fat girl on the swim team, having been the guinea pig on an experimental growth hormone, my fear of changing in the locker room, the anxiety I had about having sex and being naked in front of another person for the first time,” Meyer told me.
 “I didn’t realize until I started writing about all these things that these experiences have truly crafted me into the person I am, and I am so thankful for all that the body positive movement has done for me to learn to love myself.
 I’m amazed how Strip Joker continues to change me, even as an already very body positive person.”